GavenDcosta/100dayscodingchallenge-/README.md

 Day 94: Python code to find if a yr is leap yr or no , also started working on a new practice website

 Day 95: Learnt how to start a react project and made a small project

+Day 96: Started Making a Music-Website using React